LesleyLai/blog/src/pages/blog/tail-recursion/en.md

 Tail recursion is a space optimization for the recursive calls.
 Unlike must optimizations, it changes the asymptotic behavior of the memory usage from `O(n)` to `O(1)`.
 The idea is that if a recursive call itself is the last action in another function call, the function's stack frame can be reused.
 Function calls in the tail position of another function call are called tail call.

+## Accumulators - Technique for implement tail recursive functions
-A nice trick to transform naive recursive functions to tail recursive counterparts is using accumulators.
+A nice technique to transform naive recursive functions to tail recursive counterparts is using accumulators.
 For example, here is a tail recursive version of `factorial`:

 ``` elm
 factorial: Int -> Int